nelsonaloysio/networkx-temporal/docs/source/examples/metrics.rst

 -----

 Temporal graph metrics
 ======================

-Only a few methods that consider all snapshots are currently available from :class:`~networkx_temporal.TemporalGraph` objects.
+Only a few methods that consider all snapshots are currently available from :class:`~networkx_temporal.graph.TemporalGraph` objects.
 They mostly serve as wrappers of methods implemented by NetworkX, for convenience purposes.

 Temporal degree centrality
 --------------------------

-The :func:`~networkx_temporal.TemporalGraph.temporal_degree` method returns a dictionary containing node degrees across all time steps:
+The :func:`~networkx_temporal.graph.TemporalGraph.temporal_degree` method returns a dictionary containing node degrees across all time steps:

 .. code-block:: python